MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 This member function can only be called when a device context has not been attached to the `CDC` object.
-This member function sets `m_hDC` but does not attach the device context to the `CDC` object.
+This member function sets `m_hDC` but doesn't attach the device context to the `CDC` object.

 ## <a name="setpixel"></a> `CDC::SetPixel`